All Episodes

 She said a number of things, but this, to me, is the highlight.

-Because we have shared values about the getting the education of our children, the growth of our economy, how we defend our country, have security and civil liberties, how we respect our seniors.
+To my Republican friend, take back your party so that it doesn't matter so much who wins the election, because we have shared values about again the education of our children, the growth of our economy, how we defend our country, have security, and civil liberties, how we respect our seniors.

-The fact is is that elections shouldn't matter as much as they do, should be someplace on the spectrum where we respect each other's foods and all of that.
+The fact is, is that elections shouldn't matter as much as they do, should be someplace on the spectrum where we respect each other's views and all the rest.

-If it comes to a place where there doesn't seem to be shared values, then that can be problematic for the country, as I think we can see right now.
+But if it comes to a place where there doesn't seem to be shared values, then that can be problematic for the country, as I think you can see right now.

 She's telling us, folks, if you get the conservatives out of the Republican Party, it really won't matter who wins.